bertelschmitt/multistreamYOLO/MultiDetect.md

 The MultiDetect.conf file has the following sections:

 **The Startup: block** has settings for the main program.
-It currently has only one setting, namely num_processes: MultiDetect.py will try launching the number of processes specified in this setting.
+It currently has only one setting, namely **num_processes:** - MultiDetect.py will try launching the number of processes specified in this setting.
+If no ** Startup:** block is specified, or if there is no **num_processes:**, MultiDetect.py will start with default **num_processes: ** set to 1.

 **The Master: block** has settings for the master process, i.e.
 **master_window_title:**  title of the master monitor window **redraw:**  Set to True to redraw screen to settle windows into their place.
 When building a grid of multiple small windows, initial positioning of the small windows can be off on certain x-window implementations.
 The redraw: setting will put the screens into their intended places.
 Same can be done manually via the “Redraw” button in the master window.
+If no **Master:** block is specified, or if the settings are empty, MultiDetect.py will start with defaults master_window_title = "Master", redraw = False, hush = False

 **The Common: block** has the settings for the video processes.
-Settings that will propagate to all processes with ID > 0, i.e. all except the master and any special processes.
+Settings will propagate to all processes with ID > 0, i.e. all except the master and any special processes.
-If you stick a setting into a **Process_** block, then the setting will be for this particular process only.
-It overrides the same setting in Common: For instance, if **gpu_memory_fraction** is set to 0.1 in the Common: block, all YOLO processes will claim 10% of the available GPU memory.
+If you stick a setting into a **Process_** block, then the setting will be used in this particular process only.
+For instance, if **gpu_memory_fraction** is set to 0.1 in the Common: block, all YOLO processes will claim 10% of the available GPU memory.
 However, if in the Process_3: block gpu_memory_fraction is set to 0.5, then process #3 will claim 50% of the available GPU memory, while all other processes will continue allocating 10% each.
 No sanity check is performed.
-If there are more **num_processes:** than per process settings, these processes will use the settings in **Common:**.
-If there are no settings in Common:, the process will use the settings of the last good process.
-If all fails, the process will attempt falling back to defaults.
+If there is no corresponding **Process_** block, the process will use the settings in **Common:**.
+If there are no settings in Common:, defaults will be used.

 All settings are documented in **MultiDetect.conf**.
 Here are a few that need more explaining.

+## The YOLO settings

+**model_path:** should point to "…/TrainYourOwnYOLO/Data/Model_Weights /trained_weights_final.h5" or wherever you put your model.
+**classes_path:** should point to "…/TrainYourOwnYOLO/Data/Model_Weights/data_classes.txt" or wherever you stored the file.
+**anchors_path:** should point to "…/TrainYourOwnYOLO/2_Training/src/keras_yolo3/model_data/yolo_anchors.txt"or wherever you stored the anchors.
+**run_on_gpu:** The GPU number you want the process to run on.
+The number is the one reported by TensorFlow and shown in the Master Window.
+It may be different from what nvidia-smi says.
+**gpu_memory_fraction:** How much GPU memory to allocate to the process.
+1 = 100%, 0.1 = 10% .
+Process will crash if GPU memory insufficient.
+When set to less than 1 (100%), the total for all processes must be less than 100% to allow for overhead.
+You will be able to fit more processes into a card that is not used for video output.
+The number is a recommendation, and will result in slightly different memory footprints.
+Experiment.
+**hush:** will, when True, try to suppress the annoying status messages during startup.
+It also may suppress non-fatal error messages.
+It is recommended to set hush: to false during setup and testing.
+It can be turned on when things run smoothly.
+**allow_growth:** GPU memory allocation strategy. -1 let Keras decide, 0 disallow, 1 allow memory to dynamically grow.
+Best setting to optimize memory usage appears to be 1
+**score:** YOLO will report objects at and above that confidence score, it will keep anything lower to itself.
+ignore_labels: A list (i.e. ['aaa','bbb'] ) of object names YOLO will not report when found.
+Keep empty [ ] to disable this feature.

+**video_path:** specifies the incoming video source for that process.
+It can be anything understood by cv2.videocapture.
+It can be a video file, an URL of a video stream, or a webcam.
+For a webcam, set video-path to 0 (1, 2, 3 ....) no quotes.
+For video file, set to path to file name, in quotes.
+For live stream, set to the URL of the stream, in quotes.

+Like all of the Common settings, you can put the YOLO settings once into the Common: block, and they will be used by all processes.
+If you put the settings into a Process_ block, they will be used by that process only.
+This way, you can use different models in different processes, and you can assign a specific GPU to a process.
+If a setting is the same in all Process_ blocks, there is no need to repeat it.
+Simply keep it once in Common:

+## Output settings

+**window_wide:** and **window_high:** set the dimensions of the video output of the process.
+**window_x:** and **window_y:**  specify where on the screen the respective window is to be placed.
+With these settings, you can put multiple video windows on one monitor.
+To move video output to separate monitors, first set-up multi-monitors in your display settings.
+Set window_wide: and window_high: to match the resolution of your separate monitors.
+Then set window_x: in Process_1: large enough so that the output window gets pushed to the separate monitor.
+Set window_y: in Process_1: to 0.
+Repeat for a second separate monitor as needed.

+## Alerts and recordings

 **soundalert:** will, when True, alert you to the presence of a member of an object family specified in presence_trigger: If soundalert: is set to True, MultiDetect.py will probe for a valid sound output, and it will turn itself off when none is found.
 Due to the wild and woolly world of Linux audio, the probing is rather messy, and it can take time.
 Set soundalert: to False if your machine has no sound, or you don’t want to hear any.